 Rouen is such a charming city in Normandy with a fantastic history, and it makes an excellent day trip from Paris, so it’s definitely worth seeing if you have time to spend in France.
-There’s actually more to do in Rouen than a day trip would allow, so you may even want to spend the night.

 For about one thousand years, Rouen has had a strong role in the history of Normandy, once serving as a capital of the Duchy and later becoming a trade route centre.
 It’s most famous for being where Joan of Arc was imprisoned and burned at the stake in 1431.

 Today, Rouen upholds its medieval past while blending beautifully with the present.
 You can’t miss the charming timber-frame architecture as it’s quite prominent in Rouen, and they clearly celebrate their medieval heritage.
 The Donjon of Rouen is a part of the castle where Joan of Arc was imprisoned, and their exhibit inside is fascinating (though they’ve redone it since I’ve been there).
 There’s also an entire museum dedicated to the saint!
 You can also visit the medieval Notre-Dame de Rouen Cathedral, which is one of my favourites.
 It was one of Monet’s too – he used this spot in Rouen to paint several of his works.

 The Catholic Church of St Joan of Arc is a modern but very interesting building, and that large cross in the garden out front is the site of where Joan was burned at the stake.